easybase/react-avatar-group/README.md

   </a>
 </p>

 Developer-friendly React component to display responsive user avatars.
 Avatar images are powered by [UI Avatars](https://ui-avatars.com).
+Some wilder variations can be seen [here](https://easybase.github.io/react-avatar-group/).

 ### Basic Usage: